-Periodic charges apply at every ten-yearly anniversary of the creation of the Trust.
-Exit charges may apply when funds leave the trust.
-The calculations can be complex but are a maximum of 6% of the value of the trust fund.
-In many cases, they'll be considerably less than this - in simple terms, the 6% is applied on the value in excess of the Trust's available nil-rate band.
+Exit charges may apply when funds leave the Trust.
+The calculations can be complex but are a maximum of 6% of the value of the Trust fund.
+In many cases, they'll be considerably less than this - in simple terms, the 6% is applied on the value in excess of the Trust's available NRB.

 However, even where there is little or, in some circumstances, no tax to pay, the trustees still need to submit an IHT 100 to HMRC.
 Under current legislation, HMRC will do any calculations required on request.
-For a gift Trust holding an investment bond, the value of the Trust fund will be the open market value of the policy - normally its surrender value.
-For a loan Trust, the value of the trust fund is the bond value less the amount of any outstanding loan still repayable on demand to the settlor.
-Retained rights can be recalculated as if the settlor was ten years older initial discount taking account of the value of the settlor's retained rights can be recalculated as if the settlor was ten years older than at the outset.
+For a Gift Trust holding an investment bond, the value of the Trust fund will be the open market value of the policy - normally its surrender value.